FrancescoCalvanese/DCA_Reintegration/README.md

 # **DCA Reintegration**

-This repository is associated with the [Calvanese,Penetti et al.](https://void) paper.
+This repository is associated with the [Calvanese, Penetti et al.](https://void) paper.
 It provides the code for integrating an experimentally labeled dataset to train an experiment-informed Direct Coupling Analysis (DCA) generative model for proteins and RNA.

 ## **Contents**